spe-uob/2021-HiddenMuseum/README.md

 This project is specifically done at the request of, and with the involvement of, the Bristol&nbsp;Museum & Arts&nbsp;Gallery.

 **Hidden Museum** is developed in Java using the Spring Boot framework.
 The datasets we use are hosted by Bristol City Council, and are accessed with the OpenData API.
-The frontend is largely handled by Thymeleaf templates. *We are yet to decide on a CSS framework to use, and may not use one depending on our needs.*
+The frontend is largely handled by Thymeleaf templates. *We are yet to decide on a CSS framework to use, and may not use one, depending on our needs.*

 ## Setup